kjs29/demystify-elliott-wave-theory/README.md

   1. The entire data set is divided into 40 time blocks.

-  2. Calculate the number of rows with green candles versus the number of entire rows within each block.
-The segments are categorized into green, red, and sideways market conditions.
+  2. Calculate the correlation coefficient between price and time within each block just to measure the strength of the trend.
+Then the blocks are categorized into three different market conditions: red, sideways, and green.

-  3. Using the random Python module, the samples are drawn from each category to ensure a balanced representation of different market conditions.
+  3. Using Python's random module, samples are drawn from each category to ensure a balanced representation of different market conditions.

 ## Data Preparation and Analysis